6 min read

 Final Words

-So yeah, let ‘em float.
+So yeah, let ‘em float up there.

 A life that finally feels like it’s ours, because we made it that way.